 - Denbigh Close

 This is one of those must-do events if you live or find yourself in London in August.
 It is a chance to celebrate a culture and experience a place where Caribbean culture comes together to remember its heritage and showcase it to the world.

 Just remember, the carnival is a marathon and not a sprint.
-Take time to soak up the atmosphere by visiting various stages and watching the parades go by.
+Take time to soak up the atmosphere of the Notting Hill Carnival Route by visiting various stages and watching the parades go by.